ebs-integrator/ebs-fe-test-1/README.md

 ## Getting started:

+1. Clone the repository
-1. Type `yarn` to install necessary dependencies.
+2. Run `yarn` to install necessary dependencies.
-2. Type `yarn build` to compile your code.
+3. Run `yarn build` to compile your code.
-3. Type `yarn start` to run your code and see the result on terminal.
+4. Run `yarn start` to run your code and see the result on terminal.

 ## Todo: